stypr/clubhouse-py/README.md

 ___FOR REFERENCE AND EDUCATION PURPOSES ONLY.
 THIS DOES NOT COME WITH ANY KINDS OF WARRANTY.___

+___PLEASE DO NOT CREATE BOTS OR DO ANY HARMFUL THINGS TO THE SERVICE.
+DON'T BREAK THINGS.
+DON'T BE EVIL.___

 `clubhouse-py` is originally developed for the sake of interoperability.

 Standalone client is also created with very basic features, including but not limited to the audio-chat.